instar-robotics/kheops/README.md

 * Function : Strongly typed, output can be Scalar (double) or Matrix (double unit)
 * Functions have a number of defines inputs
-* Each input have a define name and a type, and could have a weight
+* Each input have a define name and a type, and could have weights
   1. String :
   2. Scalar_Scalar : Input from Scalar output function.
 Weight is a scalar
   3. Scalar_Matrix : Input from Matrix output function.
 Weight is a scalar and is apply globaly on every neurons of the Matrix
   4. Matrix_Matrix : Input from Matrix output function.
-Weight is a Matrix.
+Weights are a Matrix.

-* Matrix_Matrix details :
+* Matrix_Matrix details : We have 3 types of connections
-  1. Dense Matrix : One to All connections
+  1. One to All connections (ONE_TO_ALL) : Dense connections between input and output
-  2. Sparse Matrix : Connections is define is a Sparse Matrix Filter and we can generate every topology
+  2. One to One connections (ONE_TO_ONE) : Sparse conenction between input and output
+  3. One to Neighborhood connections (ONE_TO_NEI) : Sparse conenction between input and output

+## V kheops and functions developpers guide ##

 * Using Input and iLink

-## V kheops and functions developpers guide ##
+* Sparse Matrix : Connections is define is a Sparse Matrix Filter and we can generate every topology

 TODO: